2. Which French Bank?

 The advertised rate will also be the gross rate, before deduction of tax and social charges.
 As a general rule of thumb, residents of France should expect to have to pay one third of all interest earned in tax and social charges.

-As we indicated in an earlier page, one of the most interesting offers around on the market is the Borderless Account from Transferwise, who offer a multi-currency account with a Mastercard, for which there is no annual charge.
+As we indicated in an earlier page, one of the most interesting offers around on the market is the Multi-Currency Account from Wise (formerly Transferwise), who offer a multi-currency account with a Mastercard, for which there is no annual charge.
 The company do not offer loans or overdrafts, but it is easy to open an account with them without the need for an address in France, and their charges are very reasonable.

 Next: Which Bank?